barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 13b.
 If this is for ASM VNET then pass the VNET name with "-v" followed by the VNET name, enclose this in quotes if there are any spaces.
 `	/root/azurescript/trigger_udr_webhook.sh -u=<url to webhook> -v=<MYVNETNAME>`

+14. To protect better against split brain loss of contact between Firewalls add to the Stop Script the same command as you place in Startup Script but appended with;
+	`-d=YES & `
+So;
+`	/root/azurescript/trigger_udr_webhook.sh -u=<url to webhook> -v=<MYVNETNAME> -d=YES & `

-14. By default the script is in testmode, you can per the screenshot below comment out this section to allow the script to make changes.
+15. By default the script is in testmode, you can per the screenshot below comment out this section to allow the script to make changes.
 To run in production with changes being made then comment out these 3 lines.
 ![Testmode lines in script](images/testmode.png)

 To supply test data without invoking the script from the CGF then you can edit the test data to mimic your clusters details.
 To use these values ensure $nowebhook is set to $true in the section mentioned above.